Unleashing New Business Potential with Mendix and AWS

 As WRSTBND evolved, Solomon and Foucheaux began building a team of naturally curious developers who saw the potential for low-code development to improve their day-to-day work.
 Today, the WRSTBND development team consists of seven Mendix developers, two of whom had no programming experience prior and five who came from a traditional full-stack development background.

-“All of our developers who have really gotten an understanding of where low-code fits love using it, because they find that they spend a lot more time talking to us about features we want to build and less on frustrations like a missed semi-colon,” Solomon said.
+“All of our developers who have really gotten an understanding of low-code love using it, because they find that they spend a lot more time talking to us about features we want to build and less on frustrations like a missed semi-colon,” Solomon said.
 “They definitely see it as an enhancement to their skills rather than a replacement.”
-This can come in the form of writing Java or JavaScript actions on top of the low-code base layer when unique or custom requests come up, allowing WRSTBND’s developers to still leverage their foundational development knowledge but get to outcomes more quickly and predictably.

 Harnessing Business Expertise into Sellable Technology

 The event tech market is a saturated one, especially as the industry pivoted and adapted to COVID-19.
-Today, customers will seek out a partner like WRSTBND for a multitude of reasons, such as adapting to a year of accelerated attendance or short-term event changes and honoring historical ticket purchases from pandemic-impacted events.
+Clients will seek out a partner like WRSTBND to address challenges such as accelerated attendance or short-term event changes and honoring historical ticket purchases from pandemic-impacted events.

 Flexible and Scalable, with Mendix and AWS